viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 ### Reconfiguration

-When you change the configuration of a smart machine, the behavior of modular resource instances versus built-in resource instances is equivalent.
+When you change the configuration of a robot the behavior of modular resource instances versus built-in resource instances is equivalent.
-This means you can add, modify, and remove a modular resource instance from a running smart machine as normal.
+This means you can add, modify, and remove a modular resource instance from a running robot as normal.

 ### Data management